Table of Contents

 - Eyelid.
 A part of the upper or lower lid is missing.
 This can look like a notch, or it can have a ragged edge.

 - Macula.
 This structure in the back of your eye is responsible for full-color vision.
 A macular coloboma refers to a hole in this vital structure.
-You won't be able to see this coloboma in a mirror, but your doctor will see it during an exam.
+You will not be able to see this coloboma in a mirror, but your doctor will see it during an exam.

 - Optic nerve.
 This structure relays images from the eyes to the brain.
 An optic coloboma can hollow out the nerve.
-You won't be able to see this type of notch either, but your doctor can see it during an exam.
+You will not be able to see this type of notch either, but your doctor can see it during an exam.

 - Lens.
 This part of the eye focuses light on the back of the eye.
 A coloboma here typically looks like a dip or a notch.
-You won't be able to see this gap.
+You will not be able to see this gap.

 - Uvea.
 This front portion of the eye provides nutrition and gas exchange.
 A uveal coloboma can look like a notch in the colored part of the eye.